Frequently Asked Questions

 If you are encountering norobots while crawling the project domain with InterroBot... a workaround is to modify your site's robots.txt to globally allow InterroBot, internal to your site.
 As robots.txt is read top to bottom, it is best to add at the bottom of the file to reduce potential for other rules overriding the allow.

 When is it okay to use the Personal Edition?

-Currently, there is no functional difference.
-The Microsoft Store Edition is commercially licensed, and includes one year of email support, and one year of licensed upgrades.
+Both InterroBot and the Microsoft Store Edition are commercially licensed.
+These products include one year of email support, and one year of licensed upgrades.
 At the end of the one year term, the version you have can be used as for long as it is works, but support will terminate.
-At some point features may be restricted to the paid tier.

 What's are the limits of the crawler?